JCSDA/jedi-docs/docs/inside/testing/unit_testing.rst

    export MAIN_DEBUG=1
    export OOPS_TRACE=1

 The first two enable debug messages within the JEDI code that would not otherwise be written.
 The second produces messages that follow the progress of the code as it executes.
-These tools are provided by :doc:`eckit <../developer_tools/cmake>`.
+These tools are provided by :code:`eckit` (see :ref:`cmake_devtools`).
 Though higher values of these variables could in principle be set, few JEDI routines exploit this functionality.
 So, setting these variables to values greater than 1 will make little difference.
 Both can be disabled by setting them to zero.
 More information about the use of these variables is available here: :doc:`OOPS environment variables </inside/developer_tools/oops-env-variables>`

 You can also display the output messages only for the failed tests by using :code:`--output-on-failure`